Using the Wrong EMF Meter for EMF Testing and Home Inspections: A Case Study in Professional Judgment

 What instigated this post is two separate clients a week apart who both purchased a Trifield 100XE analog EMF meter and got readings that indicated a field of 100 milliGauss or greater.
 I was a bit skeptical of this being true and for good reasons:

-1) It was based on my long experience in doing EMF testing and surveys in the Dallas/Fort Worth area.
+1) It was based on my long experience in doing EMF testing and surveys in the Dallas / Fort Worth / Houston / Austin metropolitan regions (nearly 20 years) and other areas of Texas and beyond.

 2) And what I know about using something other than a high quality meter for making a decision on something as important as where you and your family including children plan to live for the next 5 – 20 years.